Aliases for TCEA2 Gene

 GeneCards Summary for TCEA2 Gene

 TCEA2 (Transcription Elongation Factor A2) is a Protein Coding gene.
-Among its related pathways are Assembly of RNA Polymerase-II Initiation Complex.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance.
 GO annotations related to this gene include nucleic acid binding and translation elongation factor activity.
 An important paralog of this gene is TCEA1.

 UniProtKB/Swiss-Prot for TCEA2 Gene